- Acrocephalosyndactyly, type 5

 - Pfeiffer type acrocephalosyndactyly

-Pfeiffer syndrome type III is very similar to type II, the exception being that individuals with type II do not have the cloverleaf skull deformity.
+Pfeiffer syndrome type III is very similar to type II, but people with type II do not have the cloverleaf skull deformity.
 The features associated with type III may include a shortened base of the skull ; the abnormal presence of teeth at birth (natal teeth); ocular proptosis; and/or various visceral anomalies.
-As in type II, individuals with type III often have intellectual disabilities and severe neurological problems.
+As in type II, people with type III often have intellectual disabilities and severe neurological problems.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Pfeiffer syndrome.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.